 Cooking with Li Jin

-A parade of squids, tubers, and lobsters passes by on Li Jin's illustrated banquet.
-The preparation methods for these ingredients are also featured: in calligraphy, Li Jin writes recipes from Yuan Mei’s Suiyuan Shidan, a classic of Chinese cuisine.
+A parade of squid, tubers and lobsters marches across Li Jin’s drawn feast.
+You’ll also find the ways these ingredients are prepared: in calligraphy, Li Jin records recipes from Yuan Mei’s Suiyuan Shidan, a classic of Chinese cuisine.

 Li Jin, Ode to Life